 In order to create a better working understanding of the aforementioned, several narrative illustrations are in order.

 A. DONAHUE AND MOHLER

 Years ago Dr. Albert Mohler debated Phil Donahue on the latter’s television program.
-Dr. Mohler is the Dean of a leading Evangelical seminary.
+Dr. Mohler is the dean of a leading Evangelical seminary.
 Donahue pressed Mohler regarding the justice of a Nazi murdering a Jew, the Jew going to Hell and the Nazi’s remaining possession of the ability to possibly obtain Christian salvation.
 Rather than allow Donahue’s reasoning to place Mohler on the defensive, in my humble opinion Mohler should have challenged Donahue regarding his epistemological basis for his stated assumption that murder was wrong in the first place!
 What basis of authority did Donahue possess for assuming that murder was wrong in the formation of his question?
-The point being that Donahue borrowed from Mohler’s scriptural presuppositions in formulating his charge of theistic injustice (as though God were not fair — arrogantly inferring that he was more fair-minded than the God of the Bible).
-Had I been in Mohler’s position (and without all the pressure of live TV) I would have stated, “It’s obvious from your statement that you believe murder to be wrong.
+The point being that Donahue borrowed from Mohler’s scriptural presuppositions in formulating his charge of theistic injustice (as though God were not fair—arrogantly implying that he was more fair-minded than the God of the Bible).
+Had I been in Mohler’s position (and without all the pressure of live TV), I would have said, “It’s obvious from your statement that you believe murder to be wrong.
 That is certainly my position, but what is your basis of authority to conclude that murder is wrong?”
-Donahue was clearly borrowing principles from Mohler’s playbook without attribution while simultaneously discounting the veracity of the author of the Book!
+Donahue was clearly borrowing principles from Mohler’s playbook without attribution, while simultaneously discounting the veracity of the author of the Book!
 Donahue can’t have it both ways.
 Such hypocrisy should have been brought to the surface.